-Since rideshare company Uber launched in 2009, the business has quickly grown to become one of the most popular rideshare services on the globe.
+Since the rideshare company Uber launched in 2009, the business has quickly grown to become one of the most popular rideshare services on the globe.
 Atlanta, being a huge city, has many car accidents on a daily basis.
 With more car accidents, the chances increase that you will need to seek the services of an Atlanta Uber car accident lawyer.

 With its user-friendly app, pocket-friendly prices, and availability in most towns in Georgia, Uber has built up enough of a business to disrupt the cab industry and cause legislative controversy in several states in the U.S. Uber is growing fast!
 Uber has many excellent drivers, however, the company does not have a spotless record when it comes to accidents.
 Therefore, when a car wreck occurs involving an Uber driver in Atlanta, you want to be sure to seek the counsel of an Atlanta Uber car accident lawyer.

 Fatalities, injuries, and Uber accidents in Georgia occur every year.
 After an accident, the victims may not fully understand their rights in terms of compensation, which is why a skilled accident attorney with the Law Office of John B. Jackson is crucial to obtaining the compensation you deserve and are entitled to.
 Call us today for a risk-free consultation and get the process started now!